Georges034302/acc-cloud-wil-demo/week1/lab_1_c_linux-vm-arm.md

-# Demo Guide: Create a Linux VM Using ARM Template with NSG and Rules
+# Lab 1_c: Provision a Linux VM Using an ARM Template

 ## 🎯 Objective
-Deploy a Linux VM using an ARM template, attach a Network Security Group (NSG) to the VM NIC, and configure rules for HTTP, HTTPS, and SSH.
+Deploy a Linux VM in Azure using an ARM template, connect via SSH, and configure it as a simple web server.

 ---

-## 📝 Instructions
+## 📝 Requirements
+- An active Azure subscription
+- Azure CLI installed and logged in (`az login`)
+- SSH client available (Linux/macOS: built-in, Windows: PowerShell or PuTTY/Microsoft Terminal)

+---

-### 1️⃣ Save the ARM Template
+## 🚀 Step 1: Save the ARM Template

 Create a file named `linux-vm-arm.json` with the following content: